-Each year, Student Day, hosted by the ArcticNet Student Association (ASA), kicks off the conference.
-Student Day aims to provide hands-on learning to graduate students on a wide variety of topics, from how to prepare their first field work trip, to better understanding reconciliation within research.
+Each year, the Early Career Northern Researchers (ECNR) Annual Meeting, formerly known as Student Day, hosted by the ArcticNet Student Association (ASA), kicks off the conference.
+The ECNR Annual Meeting aims to provide hands-on learning to graduate students on a wide variety of topics, from how to prepare their first field work trip, to better understanding reconciliation within research.
 It is the perfect day for networking, asking field experts questions and learning useful tips to better understand Arctic research.

 The ArcticNet ASM has been bringing the Arctic research community together since 2004.